 Join the fun.
 On the fourth Friday of the month join our monthly writing challenge Flash Fiction Friday.

 This monthly challenge is open to all NSW Writers.
-Each month a shortlist will be announced with the winner receiving a mystery prize each month to the value of $50 and entered into the Hall of Fame -see below.
+Each month a shortlist will be announced with the winner receiving a mystery prize each month and entered into the Hall of Fame – see below.
 To be part of this challenge you must subscribe to our newsletter – Write Now below.

 Flash Fiction Friday open at 5 pm on the 4th Friday of the month.